 CATA = Cape Ann Transportation Authority.
 MBTA = Massachusetts Bay Transportation Authority.
-MWRTA = MetroWest Regional Transit Authority.
+MWRTA = MetroWest Regional Transit Authority. n/a = not applicable.
 SFY = State Fiscal Year.

 Future Activities to Improve and Monitor Mobility and Reliability Performance

 The MPO will continue to work to improve the links between transportation investments and mobility and reliability The MPO will coordinate with MassDOT, the MBTA, MWRTA, CATA, and other stakeholders on that process.
 This work may include the following activities: